Francis Reynolds-Moreton, 3rd Baron Ducie: Other service

 On 20 September 1780, Reynolds assumed command of HMS Monarch, a ship of the line bearing 74 guns and sailed with Rear-Admiral Sir Samuel Hood's reinforcements headed for the West Indies in late October.
-He was present at the Capture of Saint Eustatius on 3 February 1781, and was chosen by Admiral George Rodney to depart with the Monarch, HMS Panther and HMS Sybil, and pursue the Dutch frigate Mars.
-On 4 February Reynolds engaged Mars, forcing her to strike her colours and surrender.
-During the action the senior officer, Rear-Admiral Willem Krull, was killed.
-On 29 April, serving under Admiral Hood, Reynolds, still in command of Monarch, was present at the Battle of Fort Royal.
+He was present at the capture of Sint Eustatius on 3 February 1781, and was chosen by Admiral of the White Sir George Rodney to depart with the Monarch, HMS Panther and HMS Sybil, and pursue the 60-gun Dutch States Navy ship of the line Mars.
+In the action of 4 February 1781 Reynolds' squadron engaged Mars, forcing her to strike her colours and surrender after Schout-bij-nacht Willem Krul was killed.
+On 29 April, serving under Admiral Samuel Hood, Reynolds, still in command of Monarch, was present at the Battle of Fort Royal.

 As commander of HMS Monarch, part of the fleet under commander Thomas Graves, Reynolds fought at the Battle of the Chesapeake in 1781.
 On 26 January 1782, Reynolds, commander of HMS Monarch, was present at the Battle of Saint Kitts.
-On 12 April 1782, still in command of the Monarch, serving under Admiral Sir George Rodney, Reynolds participated at the Battle of the Saintes.
+On 12 April 1782, Reynolds fought in the Battle of the Saintes.

 On 1 April 1779, Reynolds departed Portsmouth with Jupiter and within a few hours came upon and assisted the British sloop HMS Delight, bearing 14 guns, commanded by Admiral John Leigh Douglas, while he was in the process of capturing the French privateer Jean Bart.
 Reynolds took custody of the prize and carried her into Plymouth so that the sloop could proceed on her Admiralty orders, and he then left the Devonshire port on 4 April to sail in the Bay of Biscay and observe the activities of the French fleet.

-Reynolds was commissioned as captain of a company of the Gloucestershire Volunteers on 22 August 1803.
+Reynolds was commissioned as captain of a company of the British Volunteer Corps' Gloucestershire Volunteers on 22 August 1803.
 He died in 1808.